openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   **DEPRECATED!** Only JSON request format is supported.

 ``--name NAME``
-  Name of this router.
+  Updated name of the router.

 ``--description DESCRIPTION``
   Description of router.

 ``--admin-state-up {True,False}``
-  Specify the administrative state of the router (True meaning "Up")
+  Specify the administrative state of the router (True means "Up").

 ``--distributed {True,False}``
   True means this router should operate in distributed